Operations Diagnostic: Know What's Wrong Before Spending a Dollar

 Fixed scope.
 No hourly billing.
 No discovery that drags on.

-The assessment exists to deliver an operational verdict by answering four questions decisively:
+The diagnostic exists to deliver an operational report by answering four questions decisively:

 - Where does work actually break?